Mobile Automation using Selendroid (Part-I):

 - Create a session

-- Automate the text field with some data
+- Automate text entry in a text field

 Conclusion